AP-CSA-JAVA/CSA_JAVA-Course/docs/_sources/Chapter_4/Final_Project.md.txt

 ### RULES FOR THE PROJECT:
 1) You can work on the project by yourself or have a **team**<sup>1</sup>.
-2) Written **Executive Summary**<sup>2</sup> why you decided to do this particular project.
+2) Written **Executive Summary**<sup>2</sup> why you decided to do this particular project (4 points).
 3) The project must be in **java**.
 4) The project must be approved prior to you/ your team developing your program.
 5) Your program must be created by you and/or your peers.
-Plagiarizing code will not be accepted.
+Plagiarizing code will not be accepted (existing programs/ program segments, AI).
 6) You must **comment** out your code where appropriate.
 7) You must have an [**explanation**](https://ap-csa-java.github.io/CSA_JAVA-Course/home.html#java-style-guidelines) of the purpose of your program at the beginning of your program.
 8) Your program should include, but not limited to: *variables, arrays/ arrayList, nested iterations, loops, Boolean logic, constructors, toString*, inheritance